Meet the 3Doodler PRO+. Superior Performance. Elevated Design.

 All of these projects are made using the 3Doodler Create+ 3D printing pen.

-Frightfully Fun K-8 Creations
+Frightfully Fun K-8 3D Pen Creations

-Costumes can be frightful or fun and we’re all about lending a bit of 3D design to each and every one.
 Kids enjoy developing their own ideas for spooky, scary, or silly Halloween creativity, so encourage them to explore with a few projects to spark the imagination.

 There’s something special about making a Halloween costume by hand, especially with a 3D pen.
 Explore our creepy crafts to ensure young learners can engineer their own costumes this October with tactile tech!